dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

   The following parameters have been modified:

   input {
-    datablock = <image files>
+    experiments = <image files>
   }

   --------------------------------------------------------------------------------
-  DataBlock 0
     format: <class 'dxtbx.format.FormatCBFMiniPilatus.FormatCBFMiniPilatus'>
     num images: 2711
+    sequences:
+      still:    0
-    num sequences: 73
+      sweep:    73
     num stills: 0
   --------------------------------------------------------------------------------
-  Writing datablocks to datablock.expt
+  Writing experiments to imported.expt

 With a single command we have determined that there are 73 individual sequences comprising 2711 total images.
 Running the following command will give us information about each one of these datasets::

-  dials.show datablock.expt
+  dials.show imported.expt

 That was a smooth start, but now things get abruptly more difficult.
 Before we perform the joint analysis, we want to do the individual analysis to compare to.
 This will also give us intermediate files so that we don't have to start from scratch when setting up the joint refinement job.
 Essentially we just want to run a sequence of DIALS commands to process each recorded sequence.
-However we can't (currently) split the datablock into individual sequences with a single command.
+However we can't (currently) split the experimentlist into individual sequences with a single command.
 We will have to start again with :program:`dials.import` for each sequence individually - but we really don't want to run this manually 73 times.

-The solution is to write a script that will take the :samp:`datablock.expt` as input, extract the filename templates, and run the same processing commands for each dataset.
+The solution is to write a script that will take the :samp:`imported.expt` as input, extract the filename templates, and run the same processing commands for each dataset.
 This script could be written in BASH, tcsh, perl, ruby - whatever you feel most comfortable with.
 However here we will use Python, or more specifically :program:`dials.python` because we will take advantage of features in the cctbx to make it easy to write scripts that take advantage of `parallel execution <http://cctbx.sourceforge.net/current/python/libtbx.easy_mp.html>`_.
-Also we would like to read :samp:`datablock.expt` with the DIALS API rather than extracting the sequence templates using something like :program:`grep`.
+Also we would like to read :samp:`imported.expt` with the DIALS API rather than extracting the sequence templates using something like :program:`grep`.

 .. highlight:: python